-Stock Options with Market-based Vesting Criteria
+Stock options with Market-based Vesting Criteria

-We grant NSOs that are subject to vesting only upon the market price of our underlying public stock closing above a certain price target within seven years of the date of grant.
+We granted NSOs that were subject to vesting only upon the market price of our underlying public stock closing above a certain price target within seven years of the date of grant.
 Share-based compensation expense is recognized regardless of the number of awards that are earned based on the market condition and is recognized on a straight-line basis over the estimated service period of approximately three years.
 If the required service period is not met for these options, then the share-based compensation expense would be reversed.
-As of October 1, 2021, all stock options with market-based vesting criteria have vested and no unrecognized compensation cost remains to be recognized.